MamMark/mm/tos/mm/GPS/00_Readme.txt

     (in order of priority)

     IDLE            no major activity selected/in progress.
-Choose and start a major cycle.
+GPS is sleeping or in low power (mpm or hibernate).

-    CYCLE           take fixes for CYCLE_TIME.  ~30secs which seems to keep MPM happy.
+    CYCLE           take fixes for up to MAX_CYCLE_TIME.
+Either run for ~30secs (which seems to keep MPM happy) or with LOCK_ENDS_CYCLE find the first lock.

+                    We keep the GPS up for a max of MAX_CYCLE_TIME.
+If we don't get a fix, we just turn the GPS off (or go into MPM, low power mode).

-                    After a CYCLE completes, we will put the gps back to sleep ie. MPM.
-If MPM fails (mpm_error) then we will try gather more satellite information (MPM_COLLECT).
+                    After a CYCLE completes, we will put the gps back to sleep ie. MPM or hibernate.
+If entry fails, then we will try gather more satellite information (LPM_COLLECT).
 This might help.

     MPM_COLLECT     Stabilizing MPM.
 Collect enough fixes to help MPM stablize.  (~2 mins).